b-c-r/CRITTERstatistics/README.md

 ## Code and Data

-We wrote our report in R Markdown and bookdown.
+We wrote our report in R Markdown (Allaire et al., 2024; Xie et al., 2018, 2020) and bookdown (Xie, 2016, 2025a).
 The R Markdown script imports the data and the required functions directly from our GitHub repositories [CRITTERdata](https://github.com/b-c-r/CRITTERdata) and [CRITTERcode](https://github.com/b-c-r/CRITTERcode), respectively